 Official drop means that the approved procedure to withdraw from a course was followed by the student.
-To drop a course during any registration period, the student must contact the Registrar.
-Once registration has ended, the student must submit the Withdrawal Drop Form and send it to the Registrar.
+To drop a course during the registration period, the student must contact the Registrar.
+Once registration has ended, the student must contact his/her academic advisor.
+The advisor will initiate the Withdrawal/Drop Form in Populi, a link to the form will be sent to the student's email for completion, and then once the student submits the form it will be processed by Student Success and the Registrar's Office.
 This applies to all courses, irrespective of delivery mode or course length.